Geometric phases and the Sagnac effect: Foundational aspects and sensing applications: Discussion and outlook

 Finally, one may also study to what extent other effects associated with geometric phases, like the optical Magnus effect \cite{bolotovskii1977optical, zel1990rotation, dooghin1992optical, bliokh2004topological, bliokh2004modified}, are fundamentally related or can benefit from the Sagnac effect.

 \acknowledgements{We thank Ady Arie, Avi Pe'er, and Michael Rosenbluh for many helpful discussions.
-This research was supported by grant number FQXi-RFP-CPW-2006 from the Foundational Questions Institute and Fetzer Franklin Fund, a donor-advised fund of Silicon Valley Community Foundation, by the Israeli Innovation authority (grants 70002 and 73795), by the Pazy foundation, and by the Quantum Science and Technology Program of the Israeli Council of Higher Education.}
+This research was supported by grant number FQXi-RFP-CPW-2006 from the Foundational Questions Institute and Fetzer Franklin Fund, a donor-advised fund of Silicon Valley Community Foundation, by the Israeli Innovation authority (grants 70002, 73795), by the Pazy foundation, by the Israeli Ministry of Science and Technology and by the Quantum Science and Technology Program of the Israeli Council of Higher Education.}